ashtonmv/Getting-Started/objectives/Part_3.md

 ```
 `pip` is a convenient tool that came with your miniconda virtual environment and installs Python packages that are listed on the Python package index. **Pymatgen** is a large python package developed by a group called the Materials Project in California, and it has lots of very useful tools for computational materials research. **iPython** is an interactive python shell that you will be using to execute commands from both packages.

+## Create an account with the Materials Project
+Now's as good a time as any to create an account with the Materials Project, which is a huge database of materials' crystal structures that you will probably find helpful in your research.
+Head over to [their website](https://materialsproject.org/) and create an account.
+After you've made an account, go to [your dashboard](https://materialsproject.org/dashboard) and generate an API key.
+You will need this key in just a second.
+Feel free to browse around their website to see what kind of information they have in their database.
+All of their calculations are the same kind as the ones we perform in our group.

 ## Install MPInterfaces
 **MPInterfaces** is a software package developed in our group that acts as a wrapper around Pymatgen to make certain tasks even easier.
 Visit the [Github page](https://github.com/henniggroup/mpinterfaces) to check it out.
 You're about to install that software on your Hipergator account.
 Navigate to your `software` directory under your home directory and issue the following commands: